 The study materials used during the camps are unique to the British Council; they’re designed to develop academic skills such as vocabulary, grammar, critical thinking and problem solving, alongside digital literacy, collaboration and communication.
 Children are also taught by instructors who are well experienced with teaching children and have professional qualifications.
 This year, parents can enjoy discounts of 10, 12, 20 and 25 percent for one to four weeks of camp respectively.

 Focus: Science, multi-activity and technology

-Duration: 12 to 16 October, and 19 to 23 October; in-person camps run Monday to Friday, 9am to 2pm; home camps are at preferred dates and timings
+Duration: 21 November to 31 December; in-person camps run Monday to Friday, 9am to 2pm; home camps are at preferred dates and timings

 Cost: $550 per week

 Whizz Kidz is back with camps during the year-end break.
 Holiday camps are held in various locations across Singapore.
 Participants can look forward to a variety of fun and engaging activities along various topics including science, robotics, art, coding, cooking and food preparation as well as movie-making.
 There’ll also be games and challenges to keep kids entertained.
 Each activity will be conducted in a hands-on manner to ensure that campers get the most of their learning experience.